 Provide callers regular updates on their position in the queue

 Modern IVR technology can notify customers of their current position in the queue, how many callers are ahead and how long they can expect to wait, reassuring them of their progress.

-If your company utilizes the VHT Callback solution, this can be paired with the VHT Notification Suite to issue confirmation on callbacks or provide reminders about scheduled callbacks, maintaining communication and providing peace of mind.
+If your company utilizes the VHT Callback solution, callers will receive confirmation on callbacks and reminders about scheduled callbacks.

 There is no greater frustration for customers than listening to an IVR introduction only to be told that the call center is closed.